Environmental Health and Safety

 Reviewing Employees' Qualified to Drive

-At recurring intervals, school and department leadership and
+At recurring intervals, school and department leadership and/or

-business managers receive reports on the Qulified to Drive status of
+business managers receive reports from Environmental Health and Safety on the Qulified to Drive status of

 each of their employees.
+See the following example.
 These reports are broken down into three

 - Personnel who are fully qualified to drive.